🎁Recevez Une Boîte GRATUITE d'Oméga 3 Vegan DHA Pour Toute Commande De Plus De 50 CHF - Visitez Notre Shop !

 Importance of zinc for reproductive health

 Zinc is an essential trace element involved in cell division, protein synthesis and immune function.
-It plays a crucial role in egg maturation and the regulation of reproductive hormones such as estrogen and progesterone, which is fundamental to optimal fertility.
+It plays a crucial role in egg maturation and the regulation of reproductive hormones such as oestrogen and progesterone, which is fundamental to optimal fertility.

 Impact on women’s fertility